data-engineering-community/data-engineering-wiki/Tools/Propel.md

 ## Propel Advantages

 - A managed serverless service
-- Low latency, typically in milliseconds
+- Ingest data and speed up queries from any data source.
+Low latency, typically in milliseconds
-- Built-in timezone handling
+- Build at any layer of the stack: SQL, APIs, or React UI Components.
 - Semantic layer for data modeling with GraphQL APIs

 ## Use cases